Fudenberg-Research-Group/Ab-trapping/README.md

   <p><em>Figure 2: A schematic of the reaction diffusion model of antibody staining. </em></p>
 </div>

 The solver used in this project is Rosa5P which is a fifth-order A-stable Rosenbrock method.
 For a comprehensive list of available solvers in Julia, please refer to the  [DiffEqDocs documentation](https://docs.sciml.ai/DiffEqDocs/stable/solvers/ode_solve/).
+To run the code for each figure, simply replace the figure name in Line 27 of **`antibody_simulation.jl`** with the desired figure name, such as Fig_2b1.

 ### Parameters for Fig. 2b-e